Distance by de-correlation: Computing distance with heterogeneous grid cells

 \section{Introduction}

-Grid cells, which are a functional class of neurons found in medial entorhinal cortex (MEC) \cite{hafting2005microstructure, stensola2012entorhinal}, are canonically viewed as providing a metric for space, encoding the distance between points \cite{fiete2008grid, schoyen2025hexagons,xu2025on} and enabling spatial navigation \cite{bush2015using, edvardsen2020navigating}.
+Grid cells, a functional class of neurons found in medial entorhinal cortex (MEC) \cite{hafting2005microstructure, stensola2012entorhinal}, are canonically viewed as providing a metric for space, encoding the distance between points \cite{fiete2008grid, schoyen2025hexagons,xu2025on} and enabling path integration \cite{mcnaughton2006path, burak2009accurate, sorscher2023unified} and spatial navigation \cite{bush2015using, edvardsen2020navigating}, more generally.
 This presumed computational role is supported by experimental work showing that distortions in grid firing patterns are correlated with errors in distance estimation \cite{duncan2025grid}.
 Furthermore, lesioning or inhibiting MEC leads to a significant increase in distance estimation error \cite{jacob2017medial, tennant2018stellate}.

-Theoretical work and analysis of neurophysiological data have shown that, up to the distance of half a grid spacing (of order $1$ m), distance can be decoded from grid cells through their population activity (referred to as the ``population vector'') \cite{schoyen2024hexagons, xu2025on, chaudhuri2025not}.
+Theoretical work and analysis of neurophysiological data have shown that, up to the distance of half a grid spacing (up to $\approx$ $1$ m), distance can be decoded from grid cells through their population activity (referred to as the ``population vector'') \cite{schoyen2025hexagons, xu2025on, chaudhuri2025not}.
 In particular, the greater the distance between two points, the larger the distance between corresponding population vectors.
 This demonstrates that, on a limited spatial scale, grid cells provide a conformal isometry \cite{xu2022conformal}.
-To encode distances beyond half a grid spacing, which is necessary for spatial navigation of real-world environments, a more complex neural code has been hypothesized \cite{fiete2008grid}.
+To encode distances beyond half a grid spacing, which is necessary for spatial navigation of real-world environments, a more complex neural code has been hypothesized \cite{fiete2008grid, sreenivasan2011grid}.
 In particular, the quasi-periodic relationship between the firing fields of grid cells from different grid modules, which differ in their intrinsic grid spacing and orientation \cite{stensola2012entorhinal}, generates a code with high capacity \cite{fiete2008grid, sreenivasan2011grid}.
-This code has been shown to be robust to noise \cite{sreenivasan2011grid}, but how downstream brain regions can extract this information, especially when they receive inputs from a minority of the grid modules \cite{van2009anatomy}, is unclear.
+This code has been shown to be robust to noise \cite{sreenivasan2011grid} and the observed progression of increasing grid spacing across modules can been explained by normative arguments \cite{wei2015principle, stemmler2015connecting}.
+How downstream brain regions can extract this information, especially when they receive inputs from a minority of the grid modules \cite{van2009anatomy}, is unclear.